ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 Markdown supports ordered (numbered), unordered (bulleted), and description lists.
 To create a list, simply start each list item with the appropriate ‘list marker’.
 The character used for the list marker will vary according to the type of list desired.

-The list marker sits at the left margin and should be followed by a certain number of spaces, like so:
+The list marker sits at the left margin, and should be followed by a certain number of spaces, like so:

 ~~~markdown
 -   Item content (1-char list marker + 3 spaces = 4 char indent)